Iftikhar Ali Khan Pataudi: Selection for First Test match

 He was selected for the first Test of the 1932–33 Ashes series, Pataudi followed in the footsteps of Ranjitsinhji by scoring a century (102) on his Test debut in Sydney, which England won by 10 wickets.
 He nonetheless incurred the ire of his captain Douglas Jardine by dissenting against Jardine's bodyline tactics.
 Upon Pataudi's refusal to take his place in a bodyline leg-side field, Jardine retorted, "I see His Highness is a conscientious objector."
 He was dropped after the second Test in Melbourne, in which he scored 15 and 5, and did not play again that series.

 It is said that Jardine told him he would never play for his "adopted country" again, presumably a comment with racial implications (since Jardine himself had been born in India, and was of Scottish parentage, England was his "adopted country" also).
-In fact Pataudi did play one further time for England and, towards the end of the 1932-33 tour, he said of Jardine: "I am told he has his good points.
+Pataudi did play one further time for England and, towards the end of the 1932-33 tour, he said of Jardine: "I am told he has his good points.
 In three months I have yet to see them."

-1933 was Pataudi's only full season of county cricket, and he batted marvellously, again slaughtering Freeman at Worcester and scoring two other double-hundreds.
+1933 was Pataudi's only full season of county cricket, and he batted marvelously, again slaughtering Freeman at Worcester and scoring two other double-hundreds.
 He finished with 1749 runs at an average of 49, but after more brilliant batting early in 1934 his health broke down and he played just ten games, although recording a batting average of 91.33.
 He played in his third and last Test for England in June 1934, against Australia at Trent Bridge, scoring 12 and 10.
 Pataudi did not play at all in 1935 and 1936 and only five times altogether in 1937 and 1938.
-Nonetheless, in these games he batted so well that Worcestershire, weak in batting, were always regretting he could not play more often.
+Nonetheless, in these games, he batted so well that Worcestershire, weak in batting, were always regretting he could not play more often.

 He has been considered as a possible captain for the India team in its first Test match in 1932, at Lord's, but withdrew his name from consideration.
-He was actually appointed captain for the India tour of England in 1936, but withdrew at the last moment, ostensibly on health grounds.
+He was appointed captain for the India tour of England in 1936, but withdrew at the last moment, ostensibly on health grounds.
 He finally played for India when he captained the tour to England in 1946.
-Despite averaging 46.71 on the tour, his scored only 55 runs in 5 Test innings, and his captaincy was also criticised.
+Despite averaging 46.71 on the tour, he scored only 55 runs in 5 Test innings, and his captaincy was also criticized.
 He was Indian Cricketer of the Year in 1946/47.
-He planned a return to play for Worcestershire for the 1952 county cricket season, but died in India before he came back.
+He planned a return to play for Worcestershire for the 1952 county cricket season but died in India before he came back.